zeek/zeek-docs/doc/scripting/javascript.rst

 Debugging
 ---------

-There might be limitations, surprises and bugs within the type conversions.
+There might be limitations, surprises and bugs with the type conversions.
 If Zeek was built with debugging enabled, the ``plugin-Zeek-JavaScript`` debug stream may provide some helpful clues.